M-1965 field jacket: Designs

 The front portion of the jacket has two large hip pockets and two medium-sized breast pockets.
 The collar of the jacket features a zipper which houses a protective hood.
 The M-1965 field jacket can be combined with a button-in insulated lining for cold-weather wear, as well as a button-on fur trimmed winter hood.
 The jacket was fastened with a large aluminum chrome zipper (1966–1971), with a storm flap fastened with snaps covering it.
 The zipper was later changed to brass (1972–1986), and then nylon (1986–2008).

 The jacket is constructed of a durable cotton or cotton-nylon or cotton-polyester blend sateen fabric, which was windproof due to its tight weave and water-resistant due to that and chemical treatment, originally in OG-107.
 Like many other uniform items at the time and in the past, Marine Corps examples were stamped with "USMC".
+The jacket was one of the first mainstream garments to incorporate Velcro in its design, on the cuffs and collar.

 As early as 1966, the OG-107 jackets were made of manufactured with a 50/50 Cotton/Nylon (Nyco) outershell.
 These models continued as late as 1989.
 The period of 1966–1989 featured chemical treatment, likely Quarpel.

-Later, the jacket was issued in the brown-dominant Woodland camouflage pattern beginning in 1981, coinciding with the introduction of the Battle Dress Uniform (BDU).
-Later versions were made using the camouflage patterns of Desert Camouflage Uniform (DCU) and the Universal Camouflage Pattern (UCP).
-Versions found in Desert Battle Dress Uniform (DBDU) and Tiger stripe are commercial productions, not part of military contracts.
+Later, the jacket was issued in the four-color Woodland camouflage pattern beginning in 1981, coinciding with the introduction of the Battle Dress Uniform (BDU).
+Later versions were made using the camouflage patterns of the six-color Desert Battle Dress Uniform (DBDU), its replacement three-color Desert Camouflage Uniform (DCU) and the Universal Camouflage Pattern (UCP).
+Versions found in tiger stripe camouflage are commercial products, and were not part of military contracts.

 The final variant (coat, cold weather, field universal pattern) was made in the UCP pattern, and had the addition of hook-and-loop fasteners for name tape, rank insignia and unit patches, with the shoulder straps used in the previous versions removed and also had a redesigned collar.
 This version was also made with waterproof material and from the introduction of the UCP pattern until the late 2000s it was standard issue along with other clothing.
 Commercial versions have also been made in the MultiCam pattern.

 The M65 has since been replaced by the Gen II Extended Cold Weather Clothing System (ECWCS).

 As of 2025, some new aftermarket M-65s, including a "Heritage" model by the original manufacturer, are Cotton/Nylon (Nyco) Twill instead of sateen.